Search The Archive

 Private Walter Elliot Middleton enrolled with the Royal Canadian Army Service Corps in Winnipeg, Manitoba, on July 16, 1940.
 Middleton served overseas in the United Kingdom, Europe, and in the Mediterranean before returning to Canada and demobilized on September 4, 1945.
 The collection consists of a letter written on D-Day, June 6, 1944.

-Gerald Vincent Montague was born in London, England in August, 1910.
-He emigrated to Canada in the 1920s.
-Montague enlisted in September, 1939 and served with The Canadian Scottish, 7th Division, 3rd Battalion, C Company in France, Belgium, Holland, and Germany before returning to Canada in 1946.
+Gerald Vincent Montague was born in London, England, in August 1910.
+He immigrated to Canada in the 1920s.
+Montague enlisted in September 1939 and served with The Canadian Scottish, 7th Division, 3rd Battalion, C Company in France, Belgium, Holland, and Germany before returning to Canada in 1946.

-Lorne Joseph Moore enlisted with the RCAF in 1943 at the age of 19 and served overseas with the 436th Squadron stationed in India.
-He was killed on October 23, 1944, while deployed on a night mission to Essen, Germany, with the #429 Bison Squadron.
-He has no known grave and is commemorated on the Runnymede War Memorial, Englefield Green, Egham, Surrey, England.
+Leading Aircraftman Joseph Lorne Moore enlisted with the RCAF in 1943 at the age of nineteen and served overseas with the 436th Squadron stationed in India.
 The collection consists of more than sixty letters, as well as photographs and other personal items.

 Arthur Bryan Morlidge was from Lloydminster, Saskatchewan.
 He served with the 419 Squadron as a Flying Officer until he was shot down and killed in October, 1942.
 He is buried in the Netherlands.
 The collection currently consist of personal correspondence, official correspondence concerning his death, and some photographs.